buijs-dev/klutter/lib-test/integrationtest.md

 ./gradlew clean build publishToMavenLocal
 ```

-Grab a coffee, this willl take a while.
+Grab a coffee, this will take a while.

 - In klutter-dart find all references to the buijs.dev repsy repository and replace it with mavenLocal().